Rethinking 'Sustainable Business': A Practical Guide

 “What about long-term economic sustainability?
 Our accessible pricing model redistributes resources ethically, ensuring that change-makers who are actively solving today’s greatest challenges can build sustainable businesses.
 One of our Speakers just went from pitching $150.00 for her speech to earning 10 times that, and in doing so met the budget of the client while more accurately pricing her expertise.”

-“We challenge extractive business models by prioritizing collaboration over competition.”
+Do we challenge extractive business models by nurturing collaboration over competition?

 The way most industries operate is inherently extractive, from how they source materials to how they treat workers.